… or the California

 Compliant I do

-I have no glasses so can’t read the old books nor the magazines
+I have no glasses so can’t read the old books nor the

 He fills a mug half way with the last of the coffee.